 In this study, peppers were found to produce optimal capsaicin levels around 45-50 days after fruit set.
 After that, the capsaicin levels declined.

 Based on these results, your ghost peppers should be at their hottest about 6 weeks after setting fruits, or right around the time the peppers change color.
+Learn more about growing hotter peppers.

 Tips for growing hotter ghost peppers: